 Democratic Republic of Congo

-Internews’ work in the Democratic Republic of Congo is funded by USAID.
+One activist in the Democratic Republic of the Congo is denouncing acts of violence against journalists

 In the Democratic Republic of Congo (DRC), a new study finds that in the media, only 22% of sources in news programs are women and that less than 15% of experts interviewed are women.